OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/log-analytics/log-analytics-service-fabric.md

              0 {Write-Error "No Operations Management Suite workspaces found"}
              1 {return $allSubscriptions}
         default {
-            $uiPrompt = "Enter hello number corresponding toohello Azure subscription you would like toowork with.`n"
+            $uiPrompt = "Enter the number corresponding to the Azure subscription you would like to work with.`n"

             $count = 1
             foreach ($subscription in $allSubscriptions) {